By Sarah Jones

 During the day I kept a façade of happiness, even toward my best friends.
 I felt a shame for my body I had never felt before, and to add insult to injury, everyone knew my boyfriend had dumped me.
 But I was on a mission to gain weight and watch him come crawling back to me.

 Every day in the girl’s locker room, I constantly weighed myself in the hopes I was gaining weight.
-The nighttime binge eating was making me so nauseous that I could only keep it up for so long before I couldn’t stand the sight of food any long8er.
+The nighttime binge eating was making me so nauseous that I could only keep it up for so long before I couldn’t stand the sight of food any longer.
 I refused to binge eat anymore but my self-loathing was still very present.
 I couldn’t look in the mirror and never believed any compliment I received.

 To this day, I still don’t know how, but my mother found out about the way I was feeling about myself.
 Perhaps it was something I said or something I didn’t.
 Through several pep talks, she infused me with a fresh sense of self.
 Very proudly, she said I have my paternal grandmother’s “petite” body, “elegant and graceful” movements, and that I ought to be proud of it too because she was a marvelous woman and Grandpa loved her very much.
 Even though Grandma had passed, I could see my mother still held her in a very special place.
 I looked at my mother’s large bust and rounded hips and saw a curvy woman who loved and even admired a skinny woman.